macbuse/macbuse.github.io/FN_ANAL/index.md

 1. We have a Discord server where we will meet.
 1. We will try to have short video chats on Zoom sometimes so I can see you.
-1. I might use a [virtual whiteboard](https://awwapp.com/#) for teaching (so I can see your work) so you should try it out and tell me if you can use it.
+1. I might use a [virtual whiteboard](https://awwapp.com/#) for teaching (so I can see your work) but scans from phones are good too. so you should try it out and tell me if you can use it.
 1. There will be corrections on YouTube but you **must** participate in class as much as possible by submitting scans of work and chatting.
-1. I will usually post on this page the exercises with hints a day or two before class meets.
+1. I will post on this page the exercises with hints usually a day or two before class meets.
-1. Because classes are online we will only use class time to
+1. Because classes are online we will use class time optimally to
   - discuss corrections (Mondays and Fridays) you have prepared
   - discuss things (on Mondays) that have been difficult to understand in the Friday lecture (cours magistral).
+  - if there is something difficult in the lecture you should discuss this entre vous and then make a request in Discord after the TD Friday.
 1. There may be a possibility to meet *en presentiel* in small groups and we will organize this if possible **so check you are on the list of names ci-dessous**.
 1. Classes will be in french.